immunefi-team/Bounty_Boosts/DeGate/25930 - [SC - Insight] Malicious owner can update the DepositParams st....md

 # Malicious owner can update the `DepositParams` state variables to arbitrary values and DOS the `ExchangeV3::deposit` function

-Submitted on Tue Nov 21 2023 00:05:01 GMT-0400 (Atlantic Standard Time) by @JCN2023 for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 21st 2023 at 06:05:01 UTC by @JCN2023 for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25930